 In an Aha! puzzle, you need to figure out what those rules are!
 This is logical induction and much harder to program on a computer.

 When you’re new to puzzles, there is a range of possibilities on how to solve them.
-Everything is Aha!
-(Except searching).
+Everything is Aha!5.

 When you’ve done a number of process puzzles, you don’t need to figure out the ‘How’ anymore.
-It just needs to get done.
-(Especially searching).
+It just needs to get done6.

 Puzzles in Escape Rooms

-For the most part, escape rooms tend to have Process Puzzles and Process Tasks.
-They are easier to create, easier to gauge success rate, and easier to estimate solve time.
-However a room with nothing but process puzzles gets tedious after awhile.
-Ever get close to the end of a room only to discover make-work, time-sink project masquerading as a fun puzzle?
+The majority of puzzles in an escape room tend to be process or tasks.
+This is for a good reason: they are easier to create, easier to gauge success rate, and easier to estimate solve time.
+However a room with nothing but process puzzles can get tedious.
+Ever get close to the end of a room only to discover a make-work, time-sink project masquerading as a fun puzzle?
 Ugh.